Christian2147/Laser-Fighter/docs/INSTRUCTIONS.md

 5. Copy the entire source folder to a zip file
 6. Delete all folders and files within except the "Config" "Icon" "Sound" and "Textures" folders
 7. Do not forget the LICENSE file!

+### Additional Note

+The recommended version of python to use is python 3.7.3.
+This is what the game was created in.

 ## Packaging the Image Scaler: